Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the U.S. Department of Energy, Office of Science, USA, Office of Advanced Scientific Computing Research, Mathematical Multifaceted Integrated Capability Centers (MMICCS), under Award Number DE-SC0019303. \biboptions{sort,numbers,comma,compress}
+The author is thankful to the Late Professor John Tinsley Oden for editing and making corrections in several versions of the draft before it could be ready for publication.
+Professor Oden also helped write part of the second section of the article for which the author is grateful.
+This work was supported by the U.S. Department of Energy, Office of Science, USA, Office of Advanced Scientific Computing Research, Mathematical Multifaceted Integrated Capability Centers (MMICCS), under Award Number DE-SC0019303.